gardnerdev/data_mining/README.md

 * cspade - frequent sequences discovery
 * inspect - showing sequences and rules
 * subset - selection of sequences or sequential rules meeting a user's requirements

+## Clustering
+The purpose of clustering is to divide a set of objects into groups including similar objects (objects having similar values of attributes)

+A good clustering must have the following property:
+* high similarity between objects within groups,
+* low similarity between objects belonging to different groups

+### Basic methods:
+* k-means algorithm
+* hierarchical clustering
+* density-based clustering